 Buy It…….
-If you want a mesh duffle bag
+If you want a massive mesh duffle bag.

 The mesh lining offers great breathability and a lot of space for all your equipment.
 The only downside to the mesh is it won’t protect you from rain and it is more likely to tear than regular bags.
 However, your bag won’t smell nearly as bad as other bags in the gym.

 Under Armour Storm Undeniable II SM Duffle